Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Also, both nozzles have wheels covered with a rubber coating to protect the surface from unnecessary scuffs.

-Nonetheless, dust and debris will stick on the rubber components, so you’ll have to clean them periodically to keep them tidy.
+Nonetheless, dust and debris will stick on the rubber components, so you must clean them periodically to keep them tidy.

 Dustbin Design & Capacity

-The S65’s dustbin looks like a standard one (0.5-liter capacity) with a drop door design, but the ease with which you can empty it is above-average.
+The S65’s dustbin looks like a standard one (0.5-liter capacity) with a drop-door design, but emptying it is easy.

 There are two ways of emptying it.
-First is using the trap door by pushing the front release latch.
+The first is to use the trap door by pushing the front release latch.

 Once you push the lever, the trap door opens like this.

-Another way of disposing of dirt is removing the container by twisting it to unlock and detach.
+Another way of disposing of dirt is removing the container by twisting it to unlock and detach it.

 Once the solid arrow lines up with the outlined arrow, remove the container if you need to dispose of large quantities of dirt.